Danielle Jonas

-Danielle Jonas (née Deleasa; born September 18, 1986) is an American reality television personality, actress, and the founder of the jewelry company Danielle Jonas Co.
-She is best known for starring on Married to Jonas alongside her husband, musician and actor Kevin Jonas.
+Danielle Vivian Jonas (née Deleasa; born September 18, 1986) is an American reality television personality.
+From 2012 to 2013, she starred on Married to Jonas alongside her husband, musician and actor Kevin Jonas.

-Personal life
+Early and personal life

-Danielle Deleasa was born on September 18, 1986, in Denville Township, New Jersey.
-She has two sisters and one brother.
+Danielle Vivian Deleasa was born on September 18, 1986, in Denville Township, New Jersey.
+She has two sisters and one younger brother.
 She is of Italian descent.
 She attended Morris Knolls High School.
 She worked as a hairdresser before meeting Kevin Jonas.
-She met Kevin Jonas while both of their families were on vacation in The Bahamas in 2007.
+She met him while both of their families were on vacation in the Bahamas in 2007.
 They were married on December 19, 2009, at Oheka Castle on Long Island.
-They have two daughters.
+They have two daughters, Alena and Valentina.

+In October 2025, she shared that she was diagnosed with lyme disease after she started noticing something was wrong when she began experiencing hair loss.

 Married to Jonas

-Danielle starred in the reality television show Married to Jonas, which was about her marriage to Kevin Jonas, a Jonas Brother.
+Danielle starred in the reality television show Married to Jonas, which was about her marriage to Kevin Jonas, a member of the Jonas Brothers.
 The show debuted in 2012 and ran for two seasons.
 Danielle's main story line in the first season focused on her tumultuous relationship with her mother-in-law, Denise Jonas.